fjord-prefect/data-scientist-exercise02/README.md

 An assumption was made on the missing values in the AirCarrier field.
 The assumption being that the missing values in this field represented aircraft that didn't belong to any major AirCarrier and therefore are less likely to be a large commercial plane.
 If this assumption holds then fatalities occur in roughly 7% of major AirCarrier incidents.
 This is in contrast to the fatalities that occur in 20% of the non-major AirCarrier flights.

 That said when fatalities do occur in large carrier planes the number of fatalities per incident are much larger.
 For example below is a scatter plot of the Latitudes and Longitudes of incidents containing fatalities.
 Size and color both represent the sum of fatalities down weighted by population of the city in which the incident occurred.
+Notice large circles in popular travel destinations like the Carribean and Hawaii.
+Look North of NY and you will see a few larger dots one of which represents a crash that occurred in Gander Canada and took the lives of 248 people.
+This is in contrast to the mean lives lost during fatal incidents which is 2.8.

 ![Figure1](imgs/map.png "LatLong Plot")
-Notice large circles in popular travel destinations like the Carribean and Hawaii.
-But look North of NY and you will see a few larger dots one of which represents a crash that occurred in Gander Canada and took the lives of 248 people.

 In order to determine some of the reasons flight incidents were more lethal than others I trained a model to predict a binary response of Fatal Incidents and Nonfatal Incidents.
 In order to account for the decreasing occurence of flight incidents over time I used the months of June as a test set and trained on incidents occurring outside of June.
 I was not interested in using this model to make predictions but rather to gather the feature importance information using Shapley Values.
 ![Figure2](imgs/FeatureImportance.png "Shapley Value Feature Importance")